-3) Next, we created a list of 15 agencies, and plug them into a nice Google Spreadsheet:
+3) Next, we created a list of 15 agencies, and plugged them into a Google Spreadsheet:

 Here is the meaning of each column:

-- Meetings Before Proposal: The number of meetings required before we get a proposal
+- Meetings Before Proposal: The number of meetings required before we got a proposal.

-- Access Asked: If the agency asked for access to evaluate our status (i.e., access to analytics account)
+- Access Asked: If the agency asked for access to evaluate our status (i.e., access to Google Analytics account).

-- Access Given: If we’ve granted access to any of the requested assets
+- Access Given: If we granted access to any of the requested assets.

-- Discovery (y/n): If the call that we had was a discovery call, meaning that the agency tried to identify our needs
+- Discovery (y/n): If the call that we received was a discovery call, meaning that the agency tried to identify our needs.

-- Proposal Speed (in days): The number of days passed until we get a proposal from the agency
+- Proposal Speed (in days): The number of days needed, to get a proposal from the agency.

 - BS Meter: Our internal BS-and-fluff-meter

-4) Finally, we contacted each one of the agencies in our list and tried to get on a “Discovery Call” with them.
+4) Finally, we contacted each one of the agencies in our list and tried to make a “Discovery Call.”

-Only 4 (four) of the agencies that we contacted didn’t respond, while 2 of them initially responded but never got on a call with us.
-Maybe because of a scheduling conflict or due to other reasons, we never managed to get them on a call.
-Thus, we jumped on calls with 9 (nine) of the agencies in our list, to discuss the needs of a real company, with real business needs.
+Only 4 (four) of the agencies that we contacted didn’t respond.
+2 (two) of them initially responded but they never returned our call .
+We never managed to reach them on the phone, probably due to a scheduling conflict or because of other reasons.
+Thus, we proceeded with the calls with 9 (nine) of the agencies in our list, to discuss the needs of a real company with real business needs.

 What We’ve Discovered